-Appendix A shows the list of countries included in groups based on similar interests while appendix B shows the regional groups of countries.
+Appendix A shows the list of countries included in groups based on similar interests while Appendix B shows the regional groups of countries.

-Owing to difference in coverage, timing, valuation and classification of exchange record vis-à-vis customs record, the figures in this publication are likely to differ from those released by the Federal Bureau of Statistics, Statistics Division of the Ministry of Economic Affairs and Statistics.
-Over longer intervals, however, these differences will tend to minimize.
+Owing to difference in coverage, timing, valuation and classification of exchange records vis-à-vis customs records, the figures in this publication are likely to differ from those released by the Federal Bureau of Statistics, Statistics Division of the Ministry of Economic Affairs.
+Due to rounding off separate items, totals may show minor differences.